multiversx/mx-docs/docs/developers/reproducible-contract-builds.md

 ## How to verify a smart contract on Explorer?

 The new MultiversX Explorer provides a convenient way to visualise the source code of deployed smart contracts on blockchain.
-This is the beauty of the Web3 vision for a decentralized internet, where anybody can deploy contracts with which everybody can interact.
+This is the beauty of the Web3 vision for a decentralized internet, where anyone can deploy contracts with which everybody can interact.

 :::caution
 Please note that as a **Beta** feature still in development, certain steps described may undergo changes.